Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 ## Security functions and features

-By focusing on the following security-relevant components and features, the OpenShift Operator Framework maintains a robust security posture, reducing potential vulnerabilities and threats to the platform on Kubernetes environments.
+By focusing on the following security-relevant components and features, Operator Framework maintains a robust security posture, reducing potential vulnerabilities and threats to the platform on Kubernetes environments.

 | Component | Applicability | Description of Importance |
 | --------- | ------------- | ------------------------- |